ChrisPachulski/my_site/content/blog/At-Home-Media.md

 **Control benefit**

 * I effectively *own* my library’s availability and access: titles do not vanish due to licensing changes, regional blackouts, or app removals.
 I retain durable local copies and serve them on my terms while paying ~**7.4× less per year** than my prior stack.
-Ensure your usage complies with local laws and rights management obligations :) .
+Ensure your usage complies with local laws and rights management obligations :).

+I would probably recommend just setting up a mac mini and forgetting about it.

 **TubeArchivist Personal Indexer**